 - James Bay’s Hold back the river – The hollow body Epiphone that James uses sounds so natural that I can certainly hear its authenticity.
 James jumps between his real voice, head voice and falsettos dynamically throughout the song.
 His vocals are presented very well by S6RUI.
 All the voices in the falsetto based chorus are identifiable individually.
 The tambourine also sounds very natural and well present whenever it is played in the song.

 The treble is smooth.
 It isn’t overly boosted which helps give S6RUI a smooth character and also keeps it fatigue free.
 But don’t mistake it for being a dark sounding set.
-Even though the treble is smooth, it still extends well and enables S6RUI to have very good clarity and definition.
-The treble also extends well and have very good detail and resolution.
-There are no rogue 8kHz peaks so you’re not going to hear any added sibilance here.
+Even though the treble is smooth, it still extends decently well and enables S6RUI to have good clarity and definition.
+Also, there are no rogue 8kHz peaks so you’re not going to hear any added sibilance here.

 Soundstage, Imaging and Separation.